romach/devops-tutorial/docs/vagrant/installation.md

 ---
-id: install
+id: installation
-title: Install Vagrant
+title: Vagrant installation
-sidebar_label: Install
+sidebar_label: Installation
 ---

 In this tutorial we will discuss how to install Vagrant, create `Vagrantfile` and manage Vagrant boxes.

-## Install VirtualBox:
+## Install VirtualBox and Vagrant

 Because Vagrant uses VirtualBox to manage virtual machines, we need to install them locally.